-Your credit report is an important part of your financial life that can determine whether you can get credit, how good or bad the terms are, and how much it costs you to borrow.
+Your credit report is an important part of your financial life.
+It can determine whether you can get credit, how good or bad the terms for getting credit are, and how much it costs you to borrow money.
 Learn how to get your free credit report — and why it’s a good idea.

 - About Credit Reports